digarok/buckshot/README.md

 # Credits
-I cannot begin to express my gratitude to the heavy lifters who authored the tools under-the-hood of buckshot.
+I cannot begin to express my gratitude to the excellent programmers who authored the tools doing the heavy lifting under-the-hood of buckshot.

 ### bmp2dhr
 Thanks to Bill Buckels, whose seminal work in image conversion routines has long inspired me to improve my own IIgs conversion routines.